grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

   },
 ```

-Note that you may need to recreate each etcd pod in order for this change to take effect.
+Note that you may need to recreate each etcd pod in order for this change to take effect, as etcd-operator does not automatically recreate pods in response to changes like these.
 First, check that all etcd pods are running and healthy.
-Then delete one pod at a time
-and wait for it to be recreated and become healthy before repeating for the next pod until all pods have been recreated.
+Then delete one pod at a time and wait for it to be recreated and become healthy before repeating for the next pod until all pods have been recreated.

 ### MimirAlertmanagerSyncConfigsFailing